Class Status and Weather Updates

 All dogs are born with the natural prey instinct to search and follow scent.
 It is their strongest survival instinct.
 Nosework simply FINALLY allows dogs to use those impressive skills and shapes them into a low impact sport that we can share with them.
 There is a new puzzle for the dogs to solve on each search and the dogs win every time!
 They are in charge of the search, not us!
 What could be more fun??!!

-To participate in Seattle Agility Center Nosework classes dogs must be either cookie or toy motivated.
-Dogs must stay in crate or behind barrier held by owner between working turns.
-Handlers must have on leash control of their dog (“normal” pulling is not a problem).
+To participate in Seattle Agility Center Nosework classes handlers must have on leash control of their dog (normal pulling is not a problem).
 No aggressive dogs please.
-Class size is limited to 5 dogs.
 Pre-registration is required.
-All Nosework Classes are held at the Obedience Training Center.

 Are You Intrigued????